 The discharge of wastewater into public sewerage system and open drains, canals and rivers are strictly regulated by PUB, Singapore’s National Water Agency and NEA.
-To ensure that Total Dissolved Solids (TDS) and Total Suspended Solids (TSS) readings of the discharged water do not exceed the legal limit of 1,000 mg/litre and 50 mg/litre respectively1, CDL works closely with all our contractors to track the quality of water discharged into public sewerage and drainage systems.
+To ensure that Total Dissolved Solids (TDS) and Total Suspended Solids (TSS) readings of the discharged water do not exceed the legal limit of 1,000 mg/litre and 50 mg/litre respectively16, CDL works closely with all our contractors to track the quality of water discharged into public sewerage and drainage systems.
 At all our construction sites, Earth Control Measures (ECM) are implemented to prevent silt from polluting our waterways.
 In the incidence of exceeded TSS readings, prompt corrective actions are taken to rectify the issue.
 CDL will continue to work with contractors to increase vigilance in the management of water discharge.

 Please slide left to view more.

 Managing Vector and Pest Control at Construction Sites

-Recognising that construction sites could potentially become environments for mosquito breeding and rodent infestation, CDL works closely with our main contractors to ensure that effective systems are in place to prevent pests and curb dengue transmission amongst workers and residents around our worksites.
+Recognising that construction sites could potentially become environments for mosquito breeding and rodent infestation, CDL works closely with our main contractors to ensure that effective systems are in place to prevent pests and curb dengue transmission around our worksites.

 Managing Impact on Communities

 In Singapore, NEA regulates the noise levels from construction sites, with a set of permissible noise limits that vary depending on the time of day and type of neighbouring premises.
 To protect the well-being of nearby residents, our main contractors must comply with the construction noise limits at all our construction sites.
-To minimise noise-related complaints, our main contractors are encouraged to implement an active management programme and take all necessary actions to address related complaints.
-To ensure the community is aware about the construction status, schedules of the progress at each site are communicated to inform the community about upcoming works.
+To minimise noiserelated complaints, our main contractors are encouraged to implement an active management programme and undertake necessary actions to address related complaints.
+Schedules of the progress at each site are also communicated to the community to apprise them of upcoming works.

 |16||Allowable limits for trade effluent discharge (water course for TSS and controlled watercourse for TDS) by NEA.|